 My "Strickling" ancestors are living in Haltern at least since 1797 (birth of Joan Adolph Strickling, son of Joan Adolph Strickling).
 Grandmother of his Son Joan Adolph Strickling (born 1826 in Haltern) was Anna Marg.
 Strickling.

-Perhaps other useful informations an theories can be obtained by Ludwig Sophia Strickling, D-59379 Selm, Germany.
-He thinks that the "Stryckelynk" were an old Teutonic tribe, which cooperated with the Romans and made a contract with them in the year 15 b.
+Another theory by Ludwig Sophia Strickling (+ Selm, Germany): He thought that the "Stryckelynk" were an old Teutonic tribe, which cooperated with the Romans and made a contract with them in the year 15 b.
 C. According to him, a Rutgerus Strykellynck was a councillor in the city of Relincto / Relinctum, (now Recklinghausen, 17 km south of Haltern) in A. D. 1522.
 Ludwig Sophia Strickling also designed a new version of our escutcheon (50 kb download).

 If vou have more information about our family, feel free and send an email

 More online "Strickling"-genealogy information: